arnesson/cordova-plugin-firebase/README.md

 #### Android Notification Color
 On Android Lollipop (5.0/API 21) and above you can set the default accent color for the notification by adding a color setting.
 This is defined as an [ARGB colour](https://en.wikipedia.org/wiki/RGBA_color_space#ARGB_(word-order)) which the plugin sets by default to `#FF00FFFF` (cyan).
+Note: On Android 7 and above, the accent color can only be set for the notification displayed in the system tray area - the icon in the statusbar is always white.

 You can override this default by specifying a value using the `ANDROID_ICON_ACCENT` plugin variable during plugin installation, for example: